akash-kumar-saw/DecentralizedPortfolio/README.md

 # DecentralizedPortfolio - Blockchain-Powered Portfolio

 Welcome to my Blockchain-Powered Portfolio!
 This repository showcases my skills and experience as a Blcokchain Developer.
-The data for this portfolio is sourced from an Ethereum smart contract deployed on the **Sepolia** testnet.
+The data for this portfolio is sourced from the Ethereum smart contract deployed on the **Sepolia** testnet and the images is sourced from the Pinata IPFS server.

 ## Tech Stack